TF-polygon/VR-Keep-Lighting-Horror-Game/README.md

 # Keep_Lighting
 VR Horror game based on Hyper-realistic Interaction contents using Meta Quest.
-Although the `Dependencies` section says that the available device is Meta Quest pro, you can play this project using Meta Quest 3 or Oculus 2 or any other device 'cause I tried it.
+Although the `Dependencies` section says that the available device is Meta Quest pro, you can play this project using Meta Quest 3 or Oculus 2 or any other HMD device.

 ## Contents
 Despite It's low perfection, Enough to utilize for development environment.
 This project has somethings that you can utilize